Dog Poop Color Guide: What Each Color Means & When to Call the Vet

 2. Black Dog Poop Or Very Dark Stools

 If your dog’s poop is black, tarry, or sticky, it may indicate digested blood in the stool, which can signal internal bleeding in the stomach or upper gastrointestinal tract.
-Blood turns black as it travels through your pup’s digestive system, resulting in a melena, or a black stool.
+Blood turns black as it travels through your pup’s digestive system, resulting in a melena, or black stool.

 Why It’s Dangerous